Home/History

 1989

-In 1989 the 2963 cc versions appeared, fitted with the first 24-valve cylinder heads — at Citroën with the XM and at Peugeot with the 605.
+In 1990 the first 24-valve cylinder heads arrived on the 3.0-litre block — at Citroën with the XM and at Peugeot with the 605.
 Renault would adopt this technology only much later, staying faithful to the turbo route or to more sensible 12-valve versions.

 Four valves per cylinder mean, first of all, far better breathing: the naturally-aspirated 3.0-litre (PSA code ZPJ4) climbs to 200 bhp.
 But its real singularity lies in its intake — the ACAV, for Admission à Caractéristiques Acoustiques Variables (variable-acoustic intake).
 Instead of a fixed manifold, a plenum (a “lung”) and butterfly valves change the effective length of the runners with engine speed: below about 5200 rpm the long runners exploit the resonance of the intake pressure waves to swell torque; higher up, the geometry opens to free top-end power.
 Enough to marry flexibility and reach — nearly 80% of the torque on tap from low revs — on a naturally-aspirated V6.